 The seller must give you marketable title, title that is of such quality as to ensure its ready acceptance by a future purchaser or lender.
 The seller must correct title defects such as unreleased mortgages or judgments, unpaid taxes, and sewer and water liens.

 The settlement agent will order a careful search of the public records to identify documents bearing on the title in question.
 In our office, an attorney reviews the abstract or summary prepared by the title examiner to determine the legal impact of the various documents.
-Other companies may rely on title agents rather than attorneys.
+Other companies may rely on non-attorneys.

 The insurance company may choose to insure against loss or damage due to known defects.
 These include slight surveying errors, judgments against persons with similar names or incomplete notary acknowledgments.
 Protection against matters that you cannot discover by examining the public records is the most important benefit of title insurance.
 Traditionally, title insurance has covered matters that happened in the past.
 Examples are fraud, forgery, missing heirs and clerical mistakes in indexing documents or posting taxes.